Free Shipping on orders over $69

 Ingredients to Avoid in Dog Food for Dogs with Allergies

-When selecting dog food for dogs with allergies, it's important to avoid ingredients that commonly trigger allergic reactions or sensitivities.
+When selecting the best dog food for allergies, it's important to avoid ingredients that commonly trigger allergic reactions or sensitivities.
 Here are some key ingredients to avoid:

-- Fillers: Avoid fillers and low-quality ingredients with limited nutritional value, such as by-products and other filler ingredients.
+• Fillers: Avoid junky fillers and low-quality ingredients with limited nutritional value, such as by-products and other filler ingredients.

-- Chemical Additives: Check for chemical additives, such as BHA, BHT, and ethoxyquin, which may be used as preservatives in certain dog foods.
+• Chemical Additives: Check for chemical additives, such as BHA, BHT, and ethoxyquin, which some companies may use as preservatives in certain dog foods.

 Wet Dog Food Vs Dry Dog Food for Allergies

-Wet dog food offers several advantages that can be particularly beneficial for dogs with allergies:
+Wet dog food offers several qualities that can be especially helpful for dogs with allergies:

 How To Help a Dog With Food Allergies